datastax/burnell/README.md

 /subject/{user-subject}?exp=<duration>&alg=<signMethod>
 ```
 The supported duration is d, y, and [ns, us, µs, ms, s, m, h defined by Go time package](https://golang.org/pkg/time/#ParseDuration)
-The supported signing method is sepcified at [here]()
+The supported signing method is specified [here]()

-Generated JWT can be validated by Pulsar unders the same encryption key scheme.
+Generated JWT can be validated by Pulsar under the same encryption key scheme.

 ### Tenant function log retrieval
 It provides a rolling log crawler from the function worker.